sleepyOwl14/proximax-bc-docs/docs/sdks/migration.md

 - Unified create and createWithMosaics constructors to create.
 - Create constructor needs network type as a property.
-- Unified xem and mosaics properties to mosaics array.
+- Unified xpx and mosaics properties to mosaics array.
 - Changed other property names and types.

 **ProvisionNamespaceTransaction**